 Great for mobile notification,

-Good way to display important messages,
+Good for displaying important messages,

-Effective email capture method,
+Effective in email capturing,

 Modal pop-ups are very similar to overlay pop-ups.
 The difference is that modals are used for required actions like notifications and login windows.
-Businesses prefer them a lot because these notifications or actions are vital to user experience.
+Businesses prefer them a lot because these notifications or actions are vital to user experiences.
 They are;

 Unignorable by website visitors,